CSS-Electronics/canedge-grafana-backend/README.md

 Note also that loading speed increases when displaying long time periods (as the data for the period is processed in real-time).

+For optimal loading speed, we recommend using a small log file split size (e.g. 1 to 10 MB uncompressed) and that you minimize your logs via filters/prescalers.

 ----

 ### 5: Move to a production setup